EDIpack/EDIpack2py/doc/pyinstallation.rst

    pip install . --break-system-packages

 The latter option may not be required in all cases, but it is in recent versions of Debian and OSX.
-Since EDIpack2py is currently not packaged by any distro, this will not create problems.
+Since **EDIpack2py** is currently not packaged by any distribution, this will not create problems.
 If the user is using a virtual environment, the option is not necessary.